tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

 ## L15: Tue 7/1/2025  Sorting and Recursion
+There is a Mastery Learning App question about how long it took you to complete the Extra Credit Survey.
+When the graders see you have answered the survey they'll give you credit for that question.

+Remember all work must be completed by Thursday 7/3 before midnight.
+That is the one hard deadline of the course.

-We talk about sorting algorithms and implement [mergesort](https://github.com/tjhickey724/pythonintro/tree/main/code/merge_sort) as a recursive algorithm.
+Today, we talk about sorting algorithms and implement [mergesort](https://github.com/tjhickey724/pythonintro/tree/main/code/merge_sort) as a recursive algorithm.

 **Zybook Homework due Tomorrow:**
 Read __Zybook Chapter 10: Exceptions__ of the Zybook and complete all of the exercises and labs in Chapter 10.